lyndonb-bq/tinkerpop/gremlin-go/README.md

 ## Building the Source Code

-If you would like to build the source code, you can do so with
+If you would like to build and/or test the source code, you can do so with docker or directly with the go compiler, the instructions for both are listed below.

 ### Testing with Docker